-In the past five years, soybean imports averaged around 14 million MT per year and soybean meal imports around 19 million MT (see Graphs 2 and 3 below for a breakdown).
-The EU is currently importing around 77-78 percent of its soybean supply.
-The majority of soybeans are crushed by domestic crushing facilities.
+In the past five years, soybean imports averaged around 14 million MT per year and soybean meal imports around 17 million MT (see Graphs 1 and 2 below for a breakdown).
+The EU is currently importing around 77-78 percent of its soybean supply.3 The majority of soybeans are crushed by domestic crushing facilities.

 The EU's current leading suppliers by volume for soybeans are the United States and Brazil.
 Its largest suppliers by volume for soybean meal are Brazil and Argentina.
-The largest users of soybean meal (Germany, Spain, France, Benelux, and Italy) are also the main producers of livestock and poultry.
+The largest users of soybean meal (Germany, Spain, France, Benelux,4 and Italy) are also the main producers of livestock and poultry.5

-&lt;sup>3 See the most recent GAIN update on EU oilseeds.
+3 See the most recent GAIN update on EU oilseeds.

-&lt;sup>4 Belgium, the Netherlands, and Luxembourg
+4 Belgium, the Netherlands, and Luxembourg